clojuredocs/guides/articles/tutorials/basic_web_development.md

 ### SQLite

-[SQLite](http://sqlite.org/) is a small, fast, and reliable SQL database program that uses a sigle flat file for storage and is serverless.
+[SQLite](http://sqlite.org/) is a small, fast, and reliable SQL database program that uses a single flat file for storage and is serverless.

 Make sure you've got sqlite installed.
 On Debian-based OS's,